Updated 3 September 2020

 You may not be entitled to apply for FEG assistance if:

-As an employee, you may be entitled to recover unpaid entitlements from your employer’s insurance company if it has deregistered.
+As an employee, you may be entitled to recover unpaid entitlements from your employer’s insurance company if they have deregistered.

 To find out whether you have such an entitlement, you can consider: